GraphBLAS/SuiteSparseSessions/Session14/README.md

 - [00:43:33] - Macro examples
 - [00:45:03] - JIT kernel optimization

-## Workspace Management ("Verk")
+## Workspace Management ("Werk")

-### The Verk Data Structure [00:47:03]
+### The Werk Data Structure [00:47:03]

 **Discussion:**
-The "verk" (German-inspired name for "work") is a workspace structure that serves three purposes:
+The "Werk" (German-inspired name for "work") is a workspace structure that serves three purposes:
 1. Small stack-based workspace (16KB)
 2. Error handling setup (logger, error messages)
 3. Integer control settings (P/J/I control for 32/64-bit decisions)

 **Key Quote:**
 > "I named it this way, not because I'm making fun of the German work, but I wanted to have a workspace that I could look for easily and grep for it.
-I use the word work all over the place, so let's make it 'verk' and then I can grab for it."
+I use the word work all over the place, so let's make it 'Werk' and then I can grep for it."
 [00:47:43]

 **Timestamps:**
-- [00:47:03] - Verk introduction
+- [00:47:03] - Werk introduction
 - [00:51:05] - Data structure details
 - [00:53:23] - Integer control explanation

 ### Stack-based Workspace with Push/Pop [00:55:36]

 **Discussion:**
-The verk provides a 16KB static workspace with push/pop operations to avoid malloc overhead for small temporary arrays.
+The Werk provides a 16KB static workspace with push/pop operations to avoid malloc overhead for small temporary arrays.
 This approach reduces malloc calls, which is important for languages like Julia that track allocations.

 **Key Quote:**
 > "I could just malloc this thing.
 But then there's more mallocs and frees going along, and codes like Julia don't like to see lots of mallocs.
 They like to see as few mallocs as possible.
 So I reduced this by putting this little tiny space."
 [00:55:15]